-For this year, ML has updated its Pontos family of “active lifestyle” watches.
-Besides the sporty Pontos S Extreme and Pontos Chronographe that are similar in styling to the last year’s Maurice Lacroix Pontos S Diving Chronograph, the Swiss watchmaker has also revealed a professional-grade Maurice Lacroix Pontos S Diver.
-Rated for water resistance of impressive 600 meters, the watch is claimed to be designed to professional specifications, but, for some unknown reason, is supplied on a not particularly practical leather strap.
+ML has updated its “active lifestyle” Pontos family with a couple of new versions.
+Besides the sporty Pontos S Extreme and Pontos Chronographe that are similar in styling to the last year’s Pontos S Diving Chronograph, the Swiss watchmaker has also revealed a professional-grade Maurice Lacroix Pontos S Diver.
+Rated for water resistance of impressive 600 meters, it is claimed to be designed to professional specifications, but, for some unknown reason, is supplied on a not particularly practical leather strap.

 As usual, the Pontos S Diver sports the line’s signature diving scale, which is placed not on the external bezel, but right behind the sapphire crystal and above the chapter ring.

 Speaking of which, the movement in question is the ML 115 automatic caliber.
-Used in many other Maurice Lacroix watches, this movement is based on the well-known Sellita SW200 ebauche and features 38 hours of power reserve.
+Used in many other Maurice Lacroix watches, this movement is based on the well-known Sellita SW200 blank movement and features 38 hours of power reserve.

 That’s definitely less than impressive when you compare the caliber to the new generation of automatic movements designed by ETA, so you will have to either wear this little beast on a daily basis (considering its moderate size of just 43 millimeters and its less than extreme exterior design, you can even wear it with a formal suit if the cuffs of your shirts are not too tight) or bite the bullet and get yourself a winder.
 Well, there is also a funny third option of winding the watch and setting it up every time you will feel like wearing it, but that’s absolutely not acceptable to my taste.